Julianne Moore: Artistry and reception

-An interest in portraying "actual human drama" has led Moore to these roles.
+An interest in portraying "actual human drama" led Moore to the parts.
 She is particularly moved by the concept of an individual repressing their troubles and striving to maintain dignity.
-Parts where the character achieves an amazing feat are of little interest to her, because "we're just not very often in that position in our lives".
-Early in her career, Moore established a reputation for pushing boundaries, and she continues to be praised for her "fearless" performances and for taking on difficult roles.
+Roles where the character achieves an amazing feat are of little interest to her, because "we're just not very often in that position in our lives".
+Early in her career, she established a reputation for pushing boundaries and she continues to be commended for her "fearless" performances and for taking on difficult roles.
 When asked if there are any roles she has avoided, she replied, "Nothing within the realm of human behavior."
 She is known for her willingness to perform nude and appear in sex scenes, although she has said she will only do so if she feels it fits the role.

 Regarding her approach to acting, Moore said in a 2002 interview that she leaves 95 percent of the performance to be discovered on set: "I want to have a sense of who a character is, and then I want to get there and have it happen to me on camera."
-The aim, she said, is to "try to get yourself in a position to let the emotion [happen] to you, that you don't bring the emotion to it ... and when it happens, there's nothing better or more exciting or more rewarding."
+The aim, she said, is to "try to get yourself in a position to let the emotion [happen] to you, that you don't bring the emotion to it... and when it happens, there's nothing better or more exciting or more rewarding."

 Personal life

-Actor, producer, and stage director John Gould Rubin was Moore's first husband, whom she met in 1984 and married two years later.
-They separated in 1993, and their divorce was finalized in August 1995.
-"I got married too early and I really didn't want to be there", she has since explained.
+Actor and stage director John Gould Rubin was Moore's first husband.
+They met in 1984 and married two years later.
+They separated in 1993 and their divorce was finalized in August 1995.
+"I got married too early and I really didn't want to be there", she has since said.
 Moore began a relationship with Bart Freundlich, her director on The Myth of Fingerprints, in 1996.
-The couple has a son, Caleb Freundlich (born December 1997) and a daughter, Liv Freundlich (born April 2002).
-They married in August 2003 and reside in Greenwich Village, New York City.
-Moore has commented, "We have a very solid family life, and it is the most satisfying thing I have ever done."
-She tried to keep her family close when working and picked material that was practical for her as a parent.
+They married on August 23, 2003, and live in Greenwich Village, Manhattan.
+Moore has two children with Freundlich: a son who was born in 1997, and a daughter who was born in 2002.
+Moore commented, "We have a very solid family life, and it is the most satisfying thing I have ever done."
+Moore spoke about how it affected her career choices while her children were young, saying she selected roles which were practical for her as a parent and did not require her to be away for extended periods of time.